Adrienne L. Childs, PhD

 "Variations and Old Master Narratives: Bob Thompson in the Wake of Art History" in

 This House House Mine, ed.
-Diana Tuite, Colby College Museum of Art, 2021
+Diana Tuite,

 Riffs and Relations: African American Artists and the European Modernist Tradition